the-turing-way/the-turing-way/reproducible_environments.md

 - Delete a volume: `docker volume rm volume_name`
 - Delete all unattached volumes: `docker volume prune`
 - If, when deleting a container as `-v` is included after `rm` in `sudo docker rm container_ID` any volumes associated with the container will also be deleted.
+- List volumes: `sudo docker volume ls`
+- Delete a volume: `sudo docker volume rm volume_name`
+- Delete all unattached volumes: `sudo docker volume prune`
+- If, when deleting a container a ` -v` is included after `rm` in `sudo docker rm container_ID` any volumes associated with the container will also be deleted.

 <a name="Checklist"></a>
 ## Checklist